MBilalQureshi/Cosmos-beauty-pp4/README.md

 ### Footer
 ![footer](docs/readme_images/features/footer.png)
 #### Top footer
-This part of footer has four parts as following:
+This part of the footer has four parts as following:
 - Mission statement of Cosmos Beauty.
 - Quick links to other parts of website.
 - Other projects (Not related to website).